qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 Cloud Storage, Augmented Reality, and More
 ==========================================

-The Felgo plugins provides more integration than we've covered here.
+The Felgo plugins provide more integration than we've covered here.
 As an alternative to Firebase, you can use Felgo Cloud.
-There is also an augumented reality plugin powered by Wikitude, the Felgo Gamification APIs for leaderboards and achievements, Felgo Multiplayer powered by Photon for real-time communication between users.
+There is also an augmented reality plugin powered by Wikitude, the Felgo Gamification APIs for leaderboards and achievements, Felgo Multiplayer powered by Photon for real-time communication between users.

 In addition to these pure extensions of Qt, Felgo also offers an improved WebAssembly experience, fixing both known shortcomings of the current Qt integration, as well as extending the Qt APIs for the WebAssembly environment.